Create a rule for HTTP or HTTPS traffic

 REGEX

-- Direct to the target group — select a target group or create a new with the HTTP protocol;
+- Direct to a target group — select a target group or create a new one with the HTTP protocol;

-- Redirect to URL — enter a target URL that will completely replace the request URL, including protocol, domain name, path, and request parameters;
+- URL redirect — enter a target URL that will completely replace the request URL, including protocol, domain name, path, and request parameters;

-- Redirect to URL prefix — enter the part of the URL to replace the protocol and domain name in the request URL.
+- Redirect to URL prefix — enter the part of the URL to replace the protocol and domain name in the URL requests.
 For example, if you enter

 https://example.com/new